-The CA shall have access to the Computerised Accounting Records System (CARS) hosting the documentation concerning implementation.
-This shall include a detailed breakdown of payments made, reports of on-the-spot check undertaken by the PO and summaries on irregularities.
+The CA shall have access to the Computerised Accounting Records System (CARS II) hosting the documentation concerning implementation.
+This shall include a detailed breakdown of payments made, reports of on-the-spot check undertaken by the NFP and summaries on irregularities.
 The CA can access this information at all times.

-Three times a year the PO shall issue notice to all relevant stakeholders regarding an upcoming IFR.
-The IFR will also include proposed expenditure for the following four month period.
-The IFR process consists of the verification by the PO of all the payments effected since the previous IFR.
-The IFR and relevant declarations shall be passed on to the CA by the PO.
+Two times a year the NFP shall issue notice to all relevant stakeholders regarding an upcoming IFR.
+The IFR will also include proposed expenditure for the following six-month period.
+The IFR process consists of the verification by the NFP of all the payments effected since the previous IFR.
+Once the NFP and the FCU undertake their respective verifications the IFR and relevant declarations are passed on to the CA.

-The CA will receive the IFR compiled by the PO and prior to submitting it to the FMO, it shall perform the certification process in line with Article 4.5 of the Regulations.
+The CA will receive the IFR compiled by the NFP and prior to submitting it to the FMO, it shall perform the certification process in line with Article 5.4 of the Regulations.